Eugène Wilhelm

 Eugène Wilhelm in French, or in German Eugen Wilhelm (Strasbourg, 1866–1951) was a French-German lawyer and sexologist.

 Early life

 Wilhelm was born in Strasbourg in a Protestant family.
-Between 1885-1890 he studied law in Strasbourg.
+Between 1885 and 1890 he studied law in Strasbourg.
 In 1890 he took his doctoral degree (Dr.iur).
 After his studies, he worked as a judge in Strasbourg.
 He resigned 1908 to avoid a homosexuality scandal.
 After World War I he worked as a lawyer in Strasbourg until 1948.

-Sexuality Rights activism
+Sexuality rights activism

 Wilhelm published more than 100 articles in various French and German journals under his own name, but mainly under his pseudonym ('Numa Praetorius') and for example in German magazine Jahrbuch für sexuelle Zwischenstufen of the Scientific-Humanitarian Committee in Berlin.